 Simply put, this is when our mental health is not what we would want it to be.

-Finding it difficult to manage how we think, feel, act or how to manage daily stresses, could be a sign of poor mental health.
-Having continuous episodes of poor mental health could be a sign of a possible mental illness.
+Finding it difficult to manage how we think, feel, act with respect to daily stresses could be a sign of poor mental health.
+Having continuous episodes of mental ill health could indicate a problem.

-It is important to remember that mental health problems are very common and poor mental health does not mean someone is mentally ill.
+It is important to remember that poor mental health is common.
+This does not mean someone is mentally ill.

-If you feel that you're experiencing poor mental health, it's important that you know that there is help available for you.
+If you believe that you're experiencing problems, it's important to know that help is available.

-Mental health problems affect society as a whole, and not just a small, isolated segment.
-While certain groups are more vulnerable, no-one is immune to poor mental health.
+Mental ill health affects all of society and not just a small, isolated segment.
+While certain groups are more vulnerable, nobody is immune.

-Mental health problems are health conditions that are characterised by alterations in thinking, mood or behaviour, but good mental health is more than simply the absence of problems.
+These problems are characterised by alterations in thinking, mood or behaviour.
+Good mental health is more than simply the absence of problems.

-You can find out more about mental health and detailed information about specific conditions from the Royal College of Psychiatrists.
+You can find out more about mental health and detailed information on specific conditions from the Royal College of Psychiatrists.

-For more information on organisations that can help you if you're feeling in poor mental health, please visit http://helplinesnetworkni.com/
+For more information on organisations that can help if you're feeling in poor mental health, please visit http://helplinesnetworkni.com/.